 I listened to storytelling on the radio, but I had no idea that people were doing it in my city, actually in my neighborhood.
 Once I found my people, it took me a while to get the courage to even tell-- about a year.
 I went through all of the growing pains of a clueless ingenue in a microcosm arts scene, and now I'm an increasingly active part of a national movement of tellers of all kinds.
 Producing Story Sessions (since 2013) allows me to work with & meet the most talented storytellers that Chicagoland has to offer.

 The first time I ever did storytelling was in August, 2016.
-I performed a solo comedy/ storytelling show for an audience of about 40 people as a fundraiser for a youth dance ensemble.
+I performed a solo comedy/ storytelling show for about 40 people as a fundraiser for a youth dance ensemble.
 Prior to that, I had virtually no performing experience – I’m a statistician by profession.
 The adrenaline rush I got from performing that show was like nothing I’d ever felt before.
 I was compelled to write a second, completely new show & performed it 8 months later.
 After those 2 shows, several people spoke with me about the Moth.
 On October 23, 2017, I went to the one in Evanston, put my name in the hat, & ended up being chosen at random.
 I’ve been telling stories regularly since.

 I’ve been journaling every day since I was 18.
 A passionate singer and dancer, I also performed in Pippin, Hair and Jesus Christ Superstar!
 In college, I began writing personal essays and years later wrote my memoir called ‘How I Survived Motherhood on a Suzuki TU250X.
 In 2018, I took a stand up class with the Kates and some improv classes.
 Being on stage again was invigorating and I began searching for ways to merge my writer and performer selves.
 Many ‘Do Not Submits’ and a Scott Whitehair class later, I was asked to be in curated shows, wrote and performed a solo show and started producing Soul Stories Live!